Kroger: Kroger Personal Finance

 Kroger Personal Finance was introduced in 2007 to offer branded Visa cards, mortgages, home equity loans, pet, renter's and home insurance, identity theft protection, and wireless services.
 In 2017, MasterCard became the network for Kroger's newly branded 1-2-3 REWARDS credit card issued by U.S. Bank.
 In 2019, Kroger banned the use of Visa credit cards (but not debit cards) at two of its subsidiary chains: Foods Co.
 Supermarkets and Smiths, citing rising costs from premium cards.

 Kroger Wireless

 Kroger Wireless, formerly known as i-wireless, is a national private label wireless service provider sold in over 2,200 retail locations within the Kroger family of stores across 31 states.
-Kroger Wireless service functions over the nationwide Sprint network.
+Kroger Wireless service functions over the nationwide T-Mobile network.
 Customers can choose from "Unlimited" rate plans including unlimited talk/text and with data allotments up to and including unlimited data.
-Kroger Wireless allows customers to purchase phones at select Kroger store locations, via their website, or by bringing their eligible Sprint device for activation.
+Kroger Wireless allows customers to purchase phones at select Kroger store locations, via their website, or by bringing their eligible T-Mobile device for activation.